It can be helpful to perform actions on your websites before or after a

 Like several of the other hooks in use by Site Factory, you will create a script file and place it in a particular directory.
 The scripts run in alphabetical order at the appropriate time when doing database updates for your websites.

-To use the hook, complete the following steps:
+To use the hook:

 drush updatedb

-hook, but the scripts will run in alphabetical order.
-A single script can
+.
+You can create more than one script for use with this hook, but the scripts will run in alphabetical order.
+A single script can contain both pre-update and post-update instructions.
+Place the

 drush updatedb